ngocnha/node-pool/README.md

 Breaking changes:

 - Removed `borrow` and `returnToPool` functions, these had been deprecated in v2.
-TODO #84
 - New resource requests without priority flag now to go back of the queue instead of frint.
 TODO #74
 - Min pool size can now be same as max pool size, instead of defaulting to max -1.
 TODO #79
 - `destroy` now calls `pool.release` and `pool.dispense` itself instead of requiring the user